Editor’s notes

 2023’s poor economic indicators notwithstanding, the country registered some 140 M&A deals during the course of the year – primarily in the mining, energy and agribusiness sectors – and there is a certain optimism that deal flow will increase slightly, given that the country’s inflation rate remains manageable: the World Bank forecast 2.5% GDP growth, primarily as a result of increased copper production.

 In this context, law firms have largely remained cautious.
-Nevertheless, standout developments include Estudio Legal Hernández’s absorption of a dispute resolution team (made up of one partner, two of counsel, and a senior associate) from Estudio Echecopar member firm of Baker McKenzie International in May 2023; and the more recent strategic swoop by Payet, Rey, Cauvi, Pérez Abogados (PRCP) for the seven-strong mining team (including three partners) formally at CMS Grau in October.
+Nevertheless, standout developments include Estudio Legal Hernández’s absorption of a dispute resolution team (made up of one partner, two of counsel, and a senior associate) from Estudio Echecopar in May 2023; and the more recent strategic swoop by Payet, Rey, Cauvi, Pérez Abogados (PRCP) for the seven-strong mining team (including three partners) formally at CMS Grau in October.
 While the latter, with its long history in the sector, has already begun to rebuild its capabilities (most notably with a hire from Hochschild Mining), the move was an undoubted coup for PRCP, which positions it as a key player in this most important of Peruvian legal sectors, along with national powerhouse Rodrigo, Elías & Medrano Abogados, and the aforementioned, increasingly strong Estudio Hernández, which itself added a new partner to its mining practice in early 2024.

 More generally, the significant reduction of investment during Castillo’s administration and the subsequent political turmoil has impacted the local legal community more-or-less across the board.
 While firms with a broad service offering (such as the aforementioned firms, along with Garrigues, Rebaza, Alcázar & De Las Casas and others) have been able to offset the considerable decline in transactional mandates with counter-cyclical work (most notably contentious matters, including tax litigation), less diversified firms have struggled considerably.
 If anything, the period since the pandemic has served to consolidate the gulf between the leading group of firms characterised by their broad service offering (both domestic and international), and the bulk of smaller, mid-market firms.
 Nor, with the very specific exceptions of competition and the electricity market, does Peru have an as yet very developed segment of boutique service providers as is the case in a number of other markets.